Last Updated on 8 July, 2021 by Veronica

 Let’s get started with this trip through Scotland at Edinburgh.
 Why?
 Because there are often more flights and at a better price than other destinations.

-On your arrival, depending on the time your flight arrives, you will be able to see more or less things in the capital of Scotland.
-We arrived at about 4.30pm so I can tell you what to do in Edinburgh in the afternoon.
+On your arrival, depending on the time your flight arrives, you will be able to see more or fewer things in the capital of Scotland.
+We arrived at about 4.30 pm to tell you what to do in Edinburgh in the afternoon.

 Tip: Look for a hotel with parking, my recommendation is to stay out of the downtown if you have a car.

-At the airport, take advantage to pick up a rental car.
+At the airport, take advantage of picking up a rental car.

 Day 2.
 What to see in Edinburgh in 1 day